OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/02-Testing_for_Stored_Cross_Site_Scripting.md

 - Hijacking another user's browser
 - Capturing sensitive information viewed by application users
 - Pseudo defacement of the application
-- Port scanning of internal hosts (“internal” in relation to the users of the web application)
+- Port scanning of internal hosts ("internal" in relation to the users of the web application)
 - Directed delivery of browser-based exploits
 - Other malicious activities